UMAprotocol/UMIPs/Implementations/uma-market-cap-rank.md

 ## Implementation

-Change in UMA market cap rank is determined by comparing the market cap rank of UMA based on the <START_MARKET_CAP_RANK> parameter and the market cap rank of UMA at expiration.
+Change in UMA market cap rank is determined by calculating the difference between the market cap rank of UMA at the latest timestamp that is at or before the price request timestamp and the <START_MARKET_CAP_RANK> parameter set upon contract deployment.
 The sources used as a reference for the calculation are Coinmarketcap and Cryptorank but could be extended to use other API sources in the future.

 ## Manual method